Utah Administrative Code

 (e) The documents necessary to satisfy the surety requirement of Section 13-23-5(2)(a).
 If the health spa claims that it is exempt from providing the surety, then it must provide the Division with sufficient evidence that each requirement of Section 13-23-6 is satisfied.

 (f) The number of consumer contracts that relate to each facility.

-(g) The name, address, email address, and telephone number of each Personal Trainer who will use the health spa's facilities during the year.
+(g) The name, address, email address, and telephone number of each employee, independent contractor, or any other health spa service provider who will be authorized by the registrant to use the health spa's facilities in providing health spa services to consumers during the year.